Inklingo

 nounA2general

-Use 'crecimiento' for physical or biological development, as well as for abstract progress like economic or professional growth.
+Use this for physical or biological development (like a child growing) and also for abstract increases like economic or professional progress.

 A tiny, bright green seedling with two small leaves emerging from a patch of dark brown soil, reaching toward the sun.